Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Main Idea

-oracle calls, there exists $\vecW_t \in (\vecW_t)_{t \ge 0}$ such that $\cR(\cA_2(\vecW_t)) \cap \cS \neq \{ \}$.
-I.e. for some $\vecW_t$, $\cR(\cA_2(\vecW_t))$ will output a sequence of candidate vectors, one of which is in $\cS$.
-Furthermore, if the output of $\cR$ has length at most $S$, then the number of candidate vectors outputted is at most $S \cdot \sup_{\vecU \in \cL_{F, F(\vecW_0)} }\crl*{\frac{F(\vecW_0)}{\Delta(\vecU)}}$. \end{theorem} The proof of \pref{thm:generalframework} is intuitive; if 2) never occurs, then decrease occurs too many times, contradicting that $F$ is lower bounded.
-Our full proof is in \pref{sec:generalframeworkpf}.
-We remark the extra second term in the sum defining $N$ occurs as $\Toracle, \Delta, \delta$ have $\vecU_0$-dependence. \begin{remark} To verify $(\cA,\cR)$ is a decrease procedure in the $F(\vecW_0)$-sublevel set, we can systematically port over analyses in the literature.
-As discussed in \pref{subsec:highlevelideaframework}, $\vecU_0$ being in the $F(\vecW_0)$-sublevel set allows us to show the algorithm is `local', crucially giving us quantitative control over the relevant derivatives.
+oracle calls, there exists $\vecW_t \in (\vecW_t)_{t \ge 0}$ such that $\cA_2(\vecW_t) \cap \cS \neq \{ \}$.
+I.e. for some $\vecW_t$, $\cA_2(\vecW_t)$ will output a sequence of candidate vectors, one of which is in $\cS$.
+Furthermore, if the output of $\cA_2$ has length at most $S$, then the number of candidate vectors outputted is at most $S \cdot \sup_{\vecU \in \cL_{F, F(\vecW_0)} }\crl*{\frac{F(\vecW_0)}{\Delta(\vecU)}}$. \end{theorem} Our full proof is in \pref{sec:generalframeworkpf}.\footnote{The extra second term in the sum defining $N$ occurs as $\Toracle, \Delta, \delta$ have $\vecU_0$-dependence.} The proof formalizes the main idea from \pref{subsec:highlevelideaframework}, by `chaining together' the decrease per iterate in $\cL_{F, F(\vecW_0)}$.
+Then as $F$ is lower bounded, 1) in \pref{def:highprobdecreasealg} cannot occur too many times, so 2) must occur at some point. \begin{remark} To verify $\cA$ is a decrease procedure in $\cL_{F, F(\vecW_0)}$, we can systematically port over analyses in the literature.
+As discussed in \pref{subsec:highlevelideaframework}, $\vecU_0$ being in $\cL_{F, F(\vecW_0)}$ allows us to show the algorithm is `local', crucially giving us quantitative control over the relevant derivatives.
 We view this as a core \textit{strength} of our work; our framework allows us to \textit{systematically} extend results from the smooth setting to generalizations of smoothness. \end{remark}